reziamini/laravel-easyblade/README.md

     @user('name')

    // It will run auth()->user()->name and return user's name
-   // Note : before use it check user is logined or not
+   // You don't need to check user is authenticated or not , it will check by itself

 ```